sujay1844/simple-message-box/README.md

 # Simple Message Box
 This simple message box system was designed with a focus on using data structures that are efficient for the common operations one would expect to perform on such a system, namely appending messages, iterating over messages, and searching through messages.

+# Explaination
+The provided C code implements a simple console-based message box system, featuring the ability to send messages, display all messages, search messages using regular expressions, and filter messages by username.
+The main data structure used is a singly linked list, with each node representing a message.
+Here is a breakdown of its components and functionalities:

+## Struct Definitions
+- `Message`: Represents a single message with fields for content, username, a timestamp generated at the time of creation, and a pointer to the next message in the list.
+- `MessageBox`: Represents the message box itself, holding a pointer to the head of the linked list of messages (`head`) and a size variable tracking the number of messages.

+## Functions
+- `create_message`: Allocates memory for a new message, copies the username and message text into the newly created message, sets the current timestamp, and initializes the next pointer to NULL.
+It returns a pointer to the new message.
+- `initialize_message_box`: Initializes a message box with no messages and a size of 0.
+- `add_message`: Adds a new message to the end of the linked list in the message box and increments the size.
+- `display_messages`: Iterates over the linked list of messages and prints out the details of each message.
+- `free_message_box`: Frees the memory allocated for all messages in the message box and resets the head and size.
+- `send_message`: Prompts the user to input a username and a message, then passes this information to create_message and add_message to add the new message to the message box.
+- `search_messages`: Prompts the user to input a regular expression pattern, then searches the messages using this regex and displays the matching messages.
+- `filter_messages_by_username`: Iterates over the list of messages and displays those where the username matches the given username.
+- `main`: Provides an interactive shell where the user can choose to send a message, display all messages, search messages by regex, filter messages by username, or exit the application.

+## Main Program Loop
+In `main`, the program initializes the message box and enters an interactive loop, where it provides a menu to the user.
+The user can select an action by inputting the corresponding number.
+After executing the chosen action, the loop continues until the user selects the option to exit (`0`).
+Before exiting, the program frees all allocated memory for messages.

+## I/O Considerations and Input Handling
+- The program uses `fgets` to read input strings from the standard input (`stdin`), which avoids potential buffer overflow issues associated with `gets`.
+After reading input using `fgets`, it removes the trailing newline character using `strcspn`.
+It uses `scanf` to read integers for the menu selection and clears the input buffer afterward to avoid any leftover input interfering with subsequent reads.

+## Potential Improvements
+- The `add_message` function could be optimized by maintaining a pointer to the last element in the list.
+This would avoid having to iterate through the whole list every time a new message is added.
+Regular expressions are compiled with each search operation in `search_messages`, which can be optimized if the same pattern is used multiple times.
+Error handling for memory allocation (`malloc`) should be improved.
+If memory allocation fails (`malloc` returns `NULL`), the code should handle this gracefully instead of proceeding with a `NULL` pointer.

 # Data Structure Usage and Justification:
 For storing messages, a singly linked list was chosen.
 This data structure allows for efficient append operations, as new messages can be added to the end of the list without the need to resize an underlying array, which would be required if a dynamic array or similar structure were used.
 The linked list also ensures that we can iterate over the messages in a straightforward manner, which is necessary for displaying messages to users and for implementing user-friendly search functionality.
 The linked list provides constant time insertion and deletion from the front, which may also be beneficial if future features require such operations.
 However, the downside is that it doesn't provide constant-time random access, but since our application does not require this feature frequently, the linked list is a justified choice.